Danixu/ecm-tools-reloaded/specifications.md

 | Sector info and count | 0x00      | The sector type and part of the count (3 bits).
 The count divided by 8 will be stored here                 |
 | Count                 | 0x01 - ?? | The rest of the count bytes.
 If the sectors count is bigger than 8, will be stored in the following bytes  |

 The first bit of the Count bytes will be used to store the "continuation" byte, wich will tell the program to continue reading the next byte.
 This will limit the number stored in those bytes up to 128 instead the size of an uint8_t variable (256).
+This stream also ends by 0x00 to mark the EOD.

 ### Data